abelsj60/my-site/app/data/projects/jamesabels.md

 responsibility:
   'Creator and developer'
 story:
-  'This portfolio site explores what happens when a creative codes.'
+  'My portfolio site explores what happens when a creative codes.'
 captions: [
   "Full-screen illustrations and a secret magic spell bring my imagination to life.", "I came to N.Y.C. after law school to write professionally.
 Here are some of my stories.",